 The Link between Exercise and Thyroid Function

-These hormones influence your body’s metabolism and allow it to increase exercise intensity (2).
+These hormones influence your body’s metabolism and allow it to increase exercise intensity.
 Over time, this repeated, high demand of your thyroid during prolonged intense exercise may impact your thyroid function, causing it to slow down and consequently lose the ability to produce sufficient hormones.

 Normal thyroid function is dependent on several nutrients to regulate the synthesis of thyroid hormones.
-Iodine, iron, , tyrosine, selenium and zinc are needed to facilitate the conversion of T4 to T3 (1).
+Iodine, iron, tyrosine, selenium, and zinc are needed to facilitate the conversion of T4 to T3 .
 A deficiency of any one of these nutrients would result in reduced T3 production, causing you to experience hypothyroid symptoms.
-Vitamin A and D also play important roles in cell receptor behaviour to regulate thyroid hormone metabolism.
+Vitamins A and D also play important roles in cell receptor behaviour to regulate thyroid hormone metabolism.

-The most common causes of iron deficiency include inadequate dietary iron intake, inflammation, poor iron absorption in the gut, parasites, iron loss through sweat, urination and faeces and blood loss through menstruation.
-Pregnancy, breastfeeding or high volume exercise will also significantly increase iron demands (5).
+The most common causes of iron deficiency include inadequate dietary iron intake, inflammation, poor iron absorption in the gut, parasites, iron loss through sweat, urination and faeces, blood loss through menstruation.
+Pregnancy, breastfeeding or high-volume exercise will also significantly increase iron demands.
+Take our free anaemia quiz to see if you may be iron deficient here

 Thyroid Function and Sex Hormones in Women

 Your thyroid function is sensitive to fluctuations in sex hormone levels, particularly oestrogen.
-Oestrogen stimulates the production of the thyroid hormone precursor, thyroglobulin, and increases the protein that carries thyroid hormones in your blood (3).
+Oestrogen stimulates the production of the thyroid hormone precursor, thyroglobulin, and increases the protein that carries thyroid hormones in your blood.

 During peri-menopause declining oestrogen may impact thyroid function and can lead to inadequate production and circulation of thyroid hormones.